Inviting Canine Companions to your service

 how it works

-Contact Caring Canine Companions via the contact details on the Contact Us page and one of our Co-ordintors will talk you through the process.
+Contact Caring Canine Companions via the contact details on the Contact Us page and one of our Co-ordinators will talk you through the process.

-Caring Canine Companions is funded by the Commonwealth Government to provide the canine visiting program at no cost to aged care providers.
+Caring Canine Companions is funded by the Australian Government to provide the canine visiting program at no cost to aged care providers.